Turn off the Violence

 International grassroots marches and rallies have advocated against sexual violence throughout the past thirty years under the slogan Take Back the Night (TBTN).
 The Take Back the Night Foundation was created in 2001 to support these efforts and to fashion a movement of awareness, empowerment, healing, and support.
 Sponsored rallies, marches, and vigils give voice to survivors of rape, sexual assault, sexual abuse, and domestic violence.
 The rally provides a safe place to celebrate the night without fear and creates awareness in the larger community.
 For more information, visit the Take Back the Night website.

 George Mason University hosts Take Back the Night annually during the fall Turn Off the Violence Week.
 Started in 1997 by Wellness, Alcohol and Violence Education and Services (formerly Sexual Assault Services), this event incorporates a rally with speakers, performances and a march through campus to raise awareness of sexual violence.
 The rally is co-sponsored by the Women and Gender Studies Department and the Feminist Student Organization.
 The rally promotes education on campus and support of victims.
-Take Back the Night will be held on Tuesday, October 7th at 7:30 at the North Plaza Clock Tower.
+Take Back the Night will be held in the fall.

 Following Take Back the Night, Survivor Space began in 2000 as a way for survivors to join Wellness, Alcohol and Violence Education and Services (formerly Sexual Assault Services) in speaking out against sexual and domestic violence.
 Whether it is a recent or previous experience, survivors of sexual abuse, sexual assault, or intimate partner violence are welcome to find and offer support and encouragement.
 In this supportive and safe setting, participants can explore the impact their victimization has had on their lives by relating with others who have experienced similar traumas.
 Counselors and advocates are also available to help individuals interested in privately discussing an incident or working through any difficulties.
-Survivor Space will be available Tuesday, October 7th in WAVES, Suite 3200, Sub 1 immediately following Take Back the Night.
+Survivor Space will be happening this fall.

 Intimate Partner Violence Panel Discussion